-People living with HIV who began treatment within twelve months of their last HIVnegative test had a lower risk of being diagnosed with a directly HIV-related cancer, regardless of the CD4 cell count and/or other risk factors.
+People living with HIV who began treatment within twelve months of their last HIV-negative test had a lower risk of being diagnosed with a directly HIV-related cancer, regardless of the CD4 cell count and/or other risk factors.
 This points to an additional health benefit of early HIV treatment.

 As a result of the rising average age of those living with HIV, over the last twenty years the proportion of people with a raised risk of cardiovascular disease has gradually risen; however, age-standardised rates of cardiovascular disease have continued to fall over the years.
-This may mean that the management of cardiovascular risk has improved over these years, but there is still plenty of room for further improvement, for instance by making use of cholesterol-lowering and hypertension-reducing medication and low doses of aspirin after a heart attack or stroke, as well as for the primary prevention of cardiovascular disease.
+This may mean that the management of cardiovascular risk has improved over these years, but there is still plenty of room for further improvement, for instance by making use of cholesterol-lowering and hypertension-reducing medication and low doses of aspirin after a heart attack or stroke, as well as for the primary prevention of cardiovascular disease in people with a strongly raised risk of this disease.